-hall was crowded to excess, passages quite full, and lecture ever given upon Chartism at this place, on day, and attended a public meeting held in the Town-Thursday evening, at the Black Lion Inn.
+lecture ever given upon Chartism at this place, on day, and attended a public meeting held in the Town-Thursday evening, at the Black Lion Inn.
 After the hall for the purpose of adopting the remonstrance to lecture an interesting discussion ensued.
-This visit has the House of Commons and the memorial to the Queen, dissipated much prejudice, and there is no doubt that recommended by the late Convention.
-Mr. C. Hunter this place will speedily become an able auxiliary to the having been called to the chair, stated the object of the Kingston locality.
+This visit has the House of Commons and the memorial to the Queen, classes that was present, which was testified by a hearty dissipated much prejudice, and there is no doubt that recommended by the late Convention.
+Mr. C. Hunter vote of thanks, and chapping of hands which lasted a this place will speedily become an able auxiliary to the having been called to the chair, stated the object of the considerable time.
+Mr. Duncan, at the close of the Kingston locality.
 Arrangements were entered into meeting.
-A. Easton then read the remonstrance from for ensuring a succession of meetings at the above house.
-So great was the prejudice against Chartism in both the motion, and Mr. Lowery supported it in an eloquent these Tory towns, that they could not prevail upon the and convincing speech.
-It was then put to the meetcrier to annouce their meetings, and four of the police ing by the Chairman, and unanimously agreed to.
-Mr. were in the room, taking notes of the proceedings.
-RUFFY RIDLEY lectured on Wednesday evening to secretary of this locality.
-STAR COFFEE HOUSE, GOLDEN LANE .- Mr. Ferguson delivered a spirited lecture to a respectable audience, on Sunday evening; after which a discussion was carried on, and ended with excellent feeling.
-Mr. Kerns has resigned the office of Collecting Secre- at three-pence each, which well filled the room.
-The tary, and Mr. Walkerdine, jun., is appointed to sucof the Globe Fields locality of the National Charter a point of the Charter.
-At the top end of the room Association, at the Hit or Miss, 19, West-street, on was a large transparency of oil paper, nine feet by ten, Sunday evening, May the 22nd, Mr. E Pickersgill on which was a representation of this country as the legate meeting for this locality, to be held at the Star £29,000,000, the interest of the debt; on the right Coffee House, Golden Lane, on Sunday, June the 5th.
-NOTTINGHAM .- Mr. W. D. Taylor has been nominated by the Noah's Ark and the George on Horseback localities, as a candidate for the Executive Council.
-CARLISLE.-Meeting of the Council of the Carlisle Chartist Association.
-This body met at their room, town, when Mr. Benjamin Simpson was called to the John-street, Caldewgate, on Saturday evening, the 21st chair.
-After the financial business of the meeting was instant, Mr. John Armstrong in the chair.
-Mr. Fishtransacted, the following resolutions were passed unani- burn waited on the Council in behalf of Mr. Richard mously:-" That the delegates of the next Council do Oustler, that sterling and unflinching friend of the bring a levy of 1d. per member to to the next Council working classes, who it appears is new suffering im meeting for the support of the Executive."
-"That Mr. prisonment in the Fleet, through his late master, Mr. Thornhill.
-Mr. Fishburn said he knew the "Old King" well, and had wrought with him on the subject of the factory question.
-Mr. Oastler had also been an uncompromising opponent of the inhuman New Poor Law; and as such was well entitled to the sympathy and respect of the working classes.
-Under those circumstances, he hoped the Council would consider the propriety of raising a subscription to aid the fund, which his (Mr. Oustler's) friends was now raising for his benefit.
+A. Easton then read the remonstrance from lecture, intimated that he had instructed the Secretary for ensuring a succession of meetings at the above house. the Star, and moved its adoption.
+H. Dove seconded of the Allos Association to make arrangements with So great was the prejudice against Chartism in both the motion, and Mr. Lowery supported it in an eloquent the most important towns in the district, as he intends these Tory towns, that they could not prevail upon the and convincing speech.
+It was then put to the meetvisiting them in the beginning of June, for the purpose crier to announce their meetings, and four of the police RUFFY RIDLEY lectured on Wednesday evening to secretary of this locality.
+STAR COFFEE HOUSE, GOLDEN LANE .- Mr. Ferof the Globe Fields locality of the National Charter a point of the Charter.
+At the top end of the room Association, at the Hit or Miss, 19, West-street, on was a large transparency of oil paper, nine feet by ten, Sunday evening, May the 22nd, Mr. E Pickersgill on which was a representation of this country as the and Mr. G. Cooper were duly elected to sit on the delected to sit on NOTTINGHAM,-Mr. W. D. Taylor has been nominated by the Noah's Ark and the George on Horseback localities, as a candidate for the Executive Council.
+CARLISLE,-Meeting of the Council of the Carlisle Chartist Association.
+This body met at their room, well, and had wrought with him on the subject of the promising opponent of the inhuman New Poor Law; and as such was well entitled to the sympathy and respect of the working classes.
+Under those circumstances, he hoped the Council would consider the propriety of raising a subscription to aid the fund, which his (Mr. Oastler's) friends was now raising for his benefit.
 The Chairman thought that Mr. Oastler, was well entitled to the sympathy and support of the working classes, for he had invariably been their able and zealous advocate.
-Mr. Bowman then moved, and Mr. T. Dawson seconded the motion. which was carried unanimously-"That one week's subscriptions be given to Mr. R. Oastler; and that the Secretary be instructed to write to the adjacent places in his behalf."
-Moved by Mr. Thomas Roney, and seconded by Mr. Henry Bowman-"That a public address be issued to the middle classes and various trades, calling upon them to join the Chartist movement."
-Carried.
-Subscriptions were paid to the treasurer, Mr. John Noble Hodgson, from various districts of the town.
-We hope the people will do all in their power to aid the subscription in behalf of Mr. R. Oastler, who is now suffering imprisonment for his vigourous and determined opposition to the New Poor well calculated to improve and instruct his readers.
-Petition it has been in contemplation to commence here. holding out-door meetings in the market-place once every week; and the Council have been very diligent in devising means to carry this into operation.
-They have recently issued a written address to the members of the association, with a view to arouse them from the apathy which they have lately manifested on account of the many difficulties we have to encounter in endeavouring to forward the progress of our principles.
-An out-door meeting was held at the head of Framwell-gate, on Sunday night last, when able addresses were delivered by Messra Richmond and Jones time a series of "Fleet Papers," which are well worthy the attention of the public, from their containing a faithful record of the opinions of this great and benevolent man, whose powerful and graphic writings are
+Mr. Bowman then moved, and Mr. T. Dawson seconded the motion, which was carried unanimously-"That one week's subscriptions be given to Mr. R. Oastler; and that the

-10, Nelson-street, Friar's Mount, has been chosen sub-
+SHOREDITCH .- Mr. Thomas James Crowther, dyer, 10, Nelson-street, Friar's Mount, has been chosen sub-